jallwork/Alexa_APLA/README.md

 # Alexa_APLA

-Example python code to demonstrate Alexa and APLA (audio) working Please see Alexa APLA example.docx file and youtube video at:
+Example python code to demonstrate Alexa and APLA (audio) working

+Please see Alexa APLA example.docx file:

+and youtube video at: